atticus-lv/power_rename/README.md

+### Power Rename v0.3
-Power Rename is a quick rename tool for cinema 4d
+> Power Rename is a quick rename plugin for cinema 4d
+> Now support rename objects

+### Install
+> Only support R23 and higher

+Get plugin from release
+Extract it to c4d's plugin folder

+### Intro
 + Power Rename

   + Set name to selected objects